shariq1989/cookbook/content/recipe/zuppa_toscana.md

 +++
-title = "Olive Garden Zuppa Toscana Copycat" date = "2021-03-28" description = " This Olive Garden Zuppa Toscana soup is comforting food at its best.
-It is a creamy soup loaded with sausage, potatoes, and kale.
-This recipe is so delicious and filling; the whole family will enjoy this meal" tags = [
+title = "Olive Garden Zuppa Toscana Copycat" date = "2021-03-28" description = "This Olive Garden Zuppa Toscana is comfort food at its best.
+It's creamy and loaded with sausage, potatoes, and bright crisp kale.
+This recipe is so delicious and filling; the whole family is guaranteed to enjoy this meal." tags = [
     "entree",
     "low carb",